filipangel/bento-grid/README.md

 ### What I learned

 This was a hard one.
-The Bento box layout for the desktop version is a pain to set up unless you know about the grid template functionality.
-I'm sure there's a way to do this without using that option but I could not find it.
+The Bento box layout for the desktop version is a pain to set up unless you know about the grid template functionality, especially because the order of the cards changes between the designs.
+I'm sure there's a way to do this without using that option but I could not find one that worked.
 Other than that, there is also the problem of images that overflow in a specific direction which took me a while.
 I learned a lot about flex and grid layouts through this challenge.

 ### Useful resources